 According to Pew Research, 47% of consistent conservatives name Fox News as their “go to” site for information, and consistent liberals are more varied in their chosen sources.
 However, the fact is that if the same companies own all of these outlets, it makes no difference which ones consumers visit.
 The information is not, in most cases, presented based on the beliefs of the individual hosts, but is handed down from on high by the owners of the media corporations.

 It’s not always easy to distinguish fact from fiction in today’s media landscape, but while fake news and bias have become standard, perhaps it is the hidden hand that presents the real issue — a problem that many of us don’t even realize exists.
-As the U.S. news media continues on its current trajectory of centralized ownership, how can the public trust that they have a free and truthful press?We value your comments!
-Please weigh in on our comment section below.
+As the U.S. news media continues on its current trajectory of centralized ownership, how can the public trust that they have a free and truthful press?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com